benbucksch/pacc/draft-bucksch-mailmaint-pacc.md

 ### contact

-E.g. `: "mailto:it@team.example.net"`
+E.g. `contact: "mailto:it@team.example.net"`

-Allows a direct contact from mail application developers to mail provider adminstrators.
+Allows a direct contact from mail application developers to mail server adminstrators.
 This is useful to resolve issues with this configuration, e.g. when the configuration in the PACC file is outdated, or with the mail servers, e.g. when the mail server is misconfigured or otherwise has a compatibility or security problem.